DelroyGayle/KoolAIChess/TESTING.md

    The program expects *input.pgn* to contain solely the *Movetext portion* of a PGN Game file.<br>
    It will parse the following:
    * Movetext move number indications - A move number indication is composed of one or more adjacent digits (an integer token) followed by *zero or more periods*.
    * * **Note: This program expects that the Movetext begins with a move number of 1.
-Moreover, that the first move is White's move.**
+Moreover, the first move is White's move.**
    * A chess move in **SAN (Standard Algebraic Notation)** - please refer to [this link](https://www.chessprogramming.org/Algebraic_Chess_Notation#Standard_Algebraic_Notation_.28SAN.29) for an explanation.
    * * Essentially, this notation uses English language single character abbreviations for chess pieces,<br>that is: pawn = "P", knight = "N", bishop = "B", rook = "R", queen = "Q", and king = "K".
    * The letter code for a pawn is not used for SAN moves in PGN export format movetext.